hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

   * `vault kv delete` deletes a secret at a specified path
 * Other `vault kv` subcommands operate on versions of KV v2 secrets

+???

+* Describe how to mount an instance of the KV v2 secrets engine.
+* Describe the various `vault kv` subcommands.

 ---
 class: title, shelf, no-footer, fullbleed
 background-image: url(images/HashiCorp-Title-bkg.jpeg)